zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 Going forward, we shall focus on the set of vectors \\(\lbrace \bm{L\_{m,n}}, \bm{M\_{m,n}}, \bm{N\_{m,n}} \rbrace\\) produced with the choice of \\(\bm{a} = \bm{r}\\).
 We have just demonstrated some of their basic properties, and we now can begin to apply them to simple problems.

-Suppose that we have obtained the coefficients of the expansion of the electromagnetic potential in terms of vector spherical harmonics (given by Equation 17.13).
+Suppose that we have obtained the coefficients of the expansion of the electromagnetic potential in terms of the guided vector harmonics (given by Equation 17.13).
 How can we find the associated electric and magnetic fields?

 According to Equations 17.2.1, 17.11, 17.13, and 17.17,